CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 * `id` - An id for your add-on.
 All lower case, no spaces or punctuation.
 Underscores and dashes are allowed.
 This can’t be changed after the first push.
 It is also used for HTTP basic auth when making provisioning calls.

+* `name` (Optional) - A human readable name for your add-on.
+You will be able to change it later in the dashboard, so you don't even have to provide it right now.

 * `api/config_vars` - A list of config vars that will be returned on provisioning calls.
 Each config_var name *MUST* start with the capitalized, underscorized addon id, as in the example.

 * `api/password` - Password that Clever Cloud will send in HTTP basic auth when making provisioning calls.
 You should generate a long random string for that field.